pharmbio/ptp-project/notes/journal.md

   models with the different values, and compare their performance.
   - [ ] Run two sets of final models: With class-averaged, and without class-averaged observed fuzziness as efficiency score

+# Project meeting 2018-04-13

+Time: 10:05 ca
+Attending: Jonathan, Staffan, Samuel

+We discussed the current status of the project.

+Samuel mentioned that he has:

+- Made use of the new --proper-train flag in cpsign 1.6.11.
+- Has changed the fillup-of-assumed-negatives component so that it fills up *to* 2 times the number of actives, with non-actives, instead of *adding* 2 times the number of actives.
+- Has re-run the workflow with the new fillup-workflow, for the 21 "small" targets (those under 10k rows) on cihost (the virtual machine set up by Anders L on messi)

+We concluded that the next steps are:

+- [ ] Samuel to continue running all targets, with and without fillup.
+  - Since UPPMAX has service stop until at least next week, he'll try to run on cihost as much as possible, at least when developing workflows.
+  - Samuel proposed (after the meeting) that we could book a g3.8xlarge instance on AWS EC2 for around 1k SEK for two days, if badly needed.
+- [ ] Samuel tries as soon as possible to get to predicting with the built models, so we can get data for the second type of models (based on target binding profiles.
+- [ ] Samuel tries as soon as possible to get to predicting with the built models, so we can get data for the second type of models (based on target binding profiles).
+- [ ] Staffan to develop component which takes data in the form of target panel binding profiles on the form below, ad builds a conformal prediction model from it.
+- [ ] Staffan also develops a small REST service which can run this model file, on modelling-web.

+Some further notes:

+Jonathan noted that it is good if Samuel makes a note about when new models are deployed to the web service, so we know which version is there.
+Samuel also reminded that he will try to put the audit log files into the model files.
+Samuel also realized that he needs to make sure that the audit files contain the date and time of when commands were executed.